Red Line (MBTA): Cambridge Tunnel

 The new Cambridge (now Longfellow) Bridge pre-1912, viewed from the Boston end, with an unfinished heavy rail right-of-way down its center.
 Tracks visible at the sides are for streetcars.

-What is now the Red Line was the last of the four original Boston subway lines to opened.
+What is now the Red Line was the last of the four original Boston subway lines to open.
 The Tremont Street subway (now part of Green Line) opened in 1897, the Main Line Elevated (later part of the Orange Line) opened in 1901, and the East Boston Tunnel (now part of the Blue Line) opened in 1904.

 Construction of the Cambridge Tunnel (also called Cambridge Subway), connecting Harvard Square to Boston, was delayed by a dispute over the number of intermediate stations to be built along the new line.
 Cambridge residents, led by Mayor Wardwell, wanted at least five stations built along the line, while suburbanites interested in faster through travel argued for only a single intermediate station, at Central Square.
 The contending groups finally compromised on two intermediate stations, at Central and Kendall Squares, allowing construction to start in 1909.

 The section from Harvard (and new maintenance facilities at Eliot Yard) to Park Street was opened by the Boston Elevated Railway (BERy) on March 23, 1912.
 At Harvard, a prepayment station provided easy transfer to streetcars routed through what is now the Harvard bus tunnel.
 From Harvard, the Cambridge tunnel traveled beneath Massachusetts Avenue to Central Square station.
 It then continued under Mass.
 Ave until Main Street, which it followed to reach Kendall station.
 The underground line then rose onto the Longfellow Bridge, using a central right-of-way which had been reserved during the bridge's 1900–1906 construction.
 On the Boston side, the line briefly became an elevated railway, as vehicle lanes descended beneath it to Charles Circle; the tracks then immediately entered a tunnel beneath Beacon Hill, leading to new lower-level platforms at Park Street Under.
 Charles Station (now Charles/MGH) was added above the traffic circle in 1932.